Crane Humidifier Red Light When Full – Won’t Turn Off: Causes And Solutions

 Low Level of Water

-A low level of water in your crane humidifier is the key reason why your unit’s red light stays on.
-Your humidifier comes with an auto-shutoff feature that allows the device to turn off when it detects a low level of water.
+A low water level in your crane humidifier is the key reason your unit’s red light stays on.
+Your humidifier has an auto-shutoff feature that allows the device to turn off when it detects a low water level.
 It does so through a water level sensor in the tank.

 So, whenever the sensor detects low water levels, the humidifier automatically shuts off to prevent overheating.
 Also, the red light will be switched on to remind you to refill the water tank.